 - Add in the garlic and butter.
 Cook another 5 minutes stirring regularly.

 - Add the white wine and deglaze the pan.
 Cook for 3 minutes, scraping the brown bits from the bottom.
+Let the wine reduce by at least 2/3.

 - Then add 2 cups of beef stock, the Worcestershire sauce and the beef bullion.